qash-finance/qash-ui/packages/docs/docs/intro.md

 slug: /
 ---

-# Welcome to Q3x
+# Welcome to Qash

-[Q3x](https://q3x.io) is a revolutionary account management platform built on Starknet, designed specifically for team treasury management.
+[Qash](https://qash.finance) is a revolutionary account management platform built on Starknet, designed specifically for team treasury management.
 Our platform introduces a modular architecture that empowers teams with unprecedented flexibility in customizing their account management solutions.

-## About Q3x
+## About Qash

-Q3x is a comprehensive treasury management platform that revolutionizes how teams handle their on-chain assets.
+Qash is a comprehensive treasury management platform that revolutionizes how teams handle their on-chain assets.
 Our modular design allows teams to:

 - 🔧 **Customize Modules**: Add, remove, or modify modules based on your team's specific needs
 - ⚡ **Combine Functionality**: Create powerful combinations of modules to build custom workflows